MonashDeepNeuron/HPP/content/part6/tasks/iterators.md

 ### Task 1.3 : Obtaining Iterators

-Almost all collections or sequences have iterators to their first and last element.
-To obtain these iterator from any sequence kinds we call the `std::begin()` and `std::end` functions from the `<iterator>` header respectively.
+Almost all collections or containers have iterators to their first and last element.
+To obtain these iterator from any container kinds we call the `std::begin()` and `std::end` functions from the `<iterator>` header respectively.
 There are also constant and reverse and constant reverse versions of the functions.

 ```cxx
 #include <array>